How Do Wall Colours Affect Your Mood?

 Most people say, I want this room to have a happy vibe since I spend a lot of time in there or I want it to remain calm and less distracting so that I can get work done.
 Depending on what you want for each room, you can pick your colours accordingly.
 Read on:

-Wall Painting for Mood #1: Serene/Tranquil
+Wall Painting for Mood #1: Colours for a Serene & Tranquil Setting

 If you’re someone with a calm and composed nature and like to live in a sober environment, then blues and and all things neutral should be on your mind.
 The bedroom or the bathroom are the perfect rooms to display this mood of yours.
 Use a slightly darker shade of blue as the primary colour and lighter shades and secondary colours.